OWASP/owasp-mastg/OMTG-Files/02_Crackmes/List_of_Crackmes.md

 Hint: Due to its anti-tampering the app won't run correctly if the main executable is modified and/or re-signed.
 You'll need to trust the developer run it the standard way on a non-jailbroken device (General Settings -> Profile & Device Management) and to verify the solution.
 The secret code is related to alcoholic beverages!

+### Installation

+Open the "Device" window in XCode and drag the IPA file into the list below "Installed Apps".

+Note: The IPA is signed with an Enterprise distribution certificate.
+You'll need to install the provisioning profile and trust the developer to run the app the "normal" way.
+Alternatively, re-sign the app with your own certificate, or run it on a jailbroken device (you'll want to do one of those anyway to crack it).

 ### Solutions

 - N/A